-Vargas*, O. S., C. W. Dick (in press) Diversification history of Neotropical Lecythidaceae, an ecologically dominant tree family of Amazon rain forest.
-Chapter xx in Neotropical Diversification, edited by V. Rull and A. Carnaval.
+Vargas*, O. M., C. W. Dick (2020) Diversification history of Neotropical Lecythidaceae, an ecologically dominant tree family of Amazon rain forest.
+Pages 791-809 (Chapter 29) in Neotropical Diversification, edited by V. Rull and A. Carnaval.
+Deep Blue

-Baker, P. A., S. C. Fritz, C. W. Dick, I. Prates, D. S. Battisti, O. M. Vargas, G. P. Asner, R. E. Martin, A. Wheatley (in press) Beyond Refugia: New insights on Quaternary climate variation and the evolution of biotic diversity in tropical South America.
-Chapter xx in Neotropical Diversification, edited by V. Rull and A. Carnaval.
+Baker, P. A., S. C. Fritz, C. W. Dick, D. S. Battisti, O. M. Vargas, G. P. Asner, R. E. Martin, A. Wheatley, I. Prates (2020) Beyond Refugia: New insights on Quaternary climate variation and the evolution of biotic diversity in tropical South America.
+Pages 50-71 (Chapter 3) in Neotropical Diversification, edited by V. Rull and A. Carnaval.
+Deep Blue

 Vargas*, O., S. A. Smith, M. Heuertz, C. W. Dick (2019) Target sequence capture in the Brazil nut family (Lecythidaceae): marker selection and in silico capture from genome skimming data.
 Molecular Phylogenetics and Evolution 135: 98-104 Deep Blue